-One in five of our population have a depressive illness at some stage in their life time and the rising tide of suicide is largely attributed to depressive disorders.
+One in five of our population has a depressive illness at some stage in their lifetime and the rising tide of suicide is largely attributed to depressive disorders.

 Despite the scale of the problem, there are some who question the existence of depression.
 Some have even have gone so far as to describe all mental illness as a “myth”.

-Mental health diagnoses probably tell us nothing about the causes of mental health disorder; but diagnosis does help with the acknowledgement of mental health needs and may be of critical importance when forming a care plan, which helps to resolve the suffering of mental health disorders such as depression.
+Mental health diagnoses probably tell us nothing about the causes of mental health disorder, but diagnosis does help with the acknowledgement of mental health needs and may be of critical importance when forming a care plan.

 Continue to…Why we still go on dreaming